 I let the ink dry for a few minutes.

-What was very interesting to see is that the ink was turning pink in some areas on the board.
+What was very interesting was that the ink was turning pink in some areas on the board.
 The red circle marks an area where this is happening.
-Each of the areas had one layer of ink that I had heated to a light tan color.
+Not sure what’s causing that.

-I had problems creating gradient color.
+In theory this was an excellent plant.
+In actuality, I had problems creating gradient color.
 I would go along heating the ink, and it’s going well.
-Then all of the sudden some area gets really hot and turns black.
-Part of that is the board I’m using.
-It was a piece of scrap maple in Todd’s discard box, so this wasn’t a prime board.
+Then all of the sudden some area would get really hot and turn black.

 Since the sky was re-burned and the mountain block in, it was time to prep another area.